• Skip to primary navigation

 Best egg substitute for meringue:

-Notes: adding cream of tartar can act as a stabilizer once the aquafaba is whipped and prevent it from breaking down just as you would with whipped egg whites.
-Add about ⅛ teaspoon cream of tartar for the amount of aquafaba in one 15-ounce can of chickpeas (about ½ cup).
-If you don't have cream of tartar, you can use ¼ teaspoon lemon juice or white vinegar per egg white.
+Add about 1/8 teaspoon cream of tartar for the amount of aquafaba in one 15-ounce can of chickpeas (about 1/2 cup).
+If you don’t have cream of tartar, you can use 1/4 teaspoon lemon juice or white vinegar per egg white.

 Egg Substitutes for Cooking

 Eggs in cooking are mostly used for binding or moisture.
 It is a bit simpler to replace eggs in cooking than it is for baking but there are still of course some replacements that work better than others in different situations.
+Read on for the best substitutes.

 Breading